 USB mass storage device class (UMS) is also known as USB MSC.
 UMS is a set of computing protocols that enable the computer to recognize and interoperate with USB devices.
 These protocols are defined and developed by the USB Implementers Forum (USB-IF), which is a non-profit organization that is dedicated to the development and maintenance of USB standards.

 UMS device class makes your USB device accessible to a host device and permits secure transfer of files between the host computer and the USB device.
-The USB device acts as an external hard drive to a host, and allows the drag-and-drop file transfers.
+The USB device acts as an external hard drive to a host and allows drag-and-drop file transfers.
 These protocols assist the host computing device to interface with a number of other storage devices.

 Why Choose Remo?